ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 Deleting:

-## Adding an entry: time series
+## Adding an indicator / time series

 Currently no option to upload a metadata file (will be implemented in future versions of NADA).
 Can enter from scratch, or generate the metadata and upload using the API.

 Two components: series, and source database.

-## Loading metadata files
+### Loading metadata files

 Option not yet available in NADA.

-## Creating from scratch
+### Creating from scratch

 ![](~@imageBase/images/image110.png)

 ![](~@imageBase/images/image111.png)

-## Using the API
+### Using the API

 Use Case 007

-## Adding an entry: image
+## Adding an image

 Currently no option to upload a metadata file (will be implemented in future versions of NADA).
 Can enter from scratch, or generate the metadata and upload using the API.

-## Loading metadata files
+### Loading metadata files

 Option not yet available in NADA.

-## Creating from scratch
+### Creating from scratch

 ![](~@imageBase/images/image112.png)

 ![](~@imageBase/images/image113.png)

-## Using the API
+### Using the API

 The API advantage: face detection, labels, ...